-46.-(1) A power to make regulations under this Act is, subject to subsection (2), exercisable by the Department of Justice.

-- (2) The power to make regulations under section 11(1) is exercisable by the Department for Social Development. - (3) Regulations under section 2(3) or 30(5) may not be made unless a draft of the regulations has been laid before, and approved by resolution of, the Assembly. - (4) Any other regulations under this Act are subject to negative resolution. - (5) An order to which this subsection applies may not be made unless a draft of the order has been laid before, and approved by resolution of, the Assembly; and this subsection applies to- - (a) an order under section 10(7); - (b) an order under section 43(4);
+- 60.-(1) A power to make regulations under this Act is, subject to subsection (2), exercisable by the Department of Justice. - 25 (2) The power to make regulations under section 15(1) is exercisable by the Department for Social Development. - (3) Regulations under section 2(3), 35(5) or 39(1)(a) may not be made unless a draft of the regulations has been laid before, and approved by resolution of, the Assembly. - (4) Any other regulations under this Act are subject to negative resolution. - (5) An order to which this subsection applies may not be made unless a draft of the order has been laid before, and approved by resolution of, the Assembly; and this subsection applies to- - (a) an order under section 14(7); - (b) an order under section 28(2) containing provision which amends or repeals a provision of an Act of Parliament or Northern Ireland legislation; - (c) an order under section 55(4); - (6) Any other order under this Act made by the Department of Justice (other than an order under section 61) is subject to negative resolution.

-- (c) an order under section 45(1) containing provision which amends or repeals a provision of an Act of Parliament or Northern Ireland legislation. - (6) Any other order under this Act made by the Department of Justice (other than an order under section 47) is subject to negative resolution. - (7) Regulations or orders under this Act made by the Department of Justice or the Department for Social Development may contain incidental, supplementary, transitional, transitory or saving provision.
+(7) Regulations or orders under this Act made by the Department of Justice or the Department for Social Development may contain incidental, supplementary, transitional, transitory or saving provision.